ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_silique_count/Readme.md

 ### 1. Tensorflow object detection API installation

-* Tensorflow version 1.x (version 2 will not work)
+* Tensorflow version 1.x (version lower than 2.0 is required.
+Version above 2.0 will not work.
+If you already have Tensorflow installed and want to check the version of it, please try this: python -c 'import tensorflow as tf; print(tf.__version__)')
   * [Installation instruction](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md)
   * Ensure the Protobuf libraries are compiled and the library directories are added to PYTHONPATH, or set PYTHONPATH in python scripts. i.e.: